 Inform those who you live and eat with that you are on a mission to reduce your sugar intake.
 Remove sugary foods from your pantry and cupboards so that you are less tempted.

 Replace your sugary snacks with whole foods.
 You’ll start to crave whole foods once you totally detox from sugar.
 What???
 You mean like crave broccoli, salad, or carrots???
 YES!!!

 Journal your food intake and rate how you feel after each meal.
 Document your progress over the next several weeks.

 Use positive affirmations- At the end of each day, reflect on what went well.
 Write it down or speak it out loud.
 Release the negative self-talk on what didn’t go well.
 Just acknowledge the negative feelings, and let them go.

 Get at least 7-8 hours of good sleep-Sleep detoxifies the brain.
 It has also been demonstrated that those who do not get adequate sleep tend to snack and eat more.

 Use Movement and Exercise-Fun activities that you enjoy, whether it’s hiking, walking, dancing, or exercise classes can be a great way of increasing dopamine.

-Drink plenty of water-We can often feel hungry, when our body is really craving just water.
+Drink plenty of water-We can often feel hungry when our body is really craving just water.
 Drink at least 1/2 your body weight in ounces of fluid daily.
-If you don’t like just water, squirt some lemon or take a pitcher of water and infuse with fruit to make it more tasty.
-You can also try adding a small pinch of celtic sea salt in your water to improve your electrolyte balance.
+If you don’t like just water, squirt some lemon or take a pitcher of water and infuse it with fruit to make it tastier.
+You can also try adding a small pinch of Celtic sea salt to your water to improve your electrolyte balance.

 One thing is for sure, detoxing can be challenging, but you’ll feel a whole lot better once you are off sugar and on whole foods that are right for your body!
 See more about sugar and read my blog, Peace Out Sugar!